ORESoftware/pragmatik/README.md

 Pragmatik first validates your rules object, to make sure the rules you define are valid according to the way this library works.
-Parsing varargs is more difficult than you might think at first, and you have to settle on a good strategy.
+Parsing varargs is more difficult than you might think, and you have to settle on a good strategy.

 Pragmatik uses types ('function','object','string') as a building block for determining if you passed in the